janishahn/kaenguru_benchmark/README.md

 - Open `http://127.0.0.1:8000` in a browser.
 The UI works entirely offline; all JS/CSS dependencies are vendored.
 - Overview page: cards summarize every run (accuracy badges, answered/skipped counts, latency/tokens averages).
 Failures and unknown-usage are surfaced as warning chips.
 Use the Compare button to pre-fill selectors on the compare page.
 - Run detail: filter sidebar (group, year, language, multimodal, correctness, reasoning mode, value ranges, warnings) drives server-side pagination and charts.
 Presets are stored in `localStorage`.
 Charts (group/year breakdowns, confusion matrix, latency/tokens histograms, predicted-letter distribution) update with the active filters.
 Click a row to open the drawer with dataset content (problem, answer choices, images, rationale text, warnings); a toggle reveals the raw model response when present.
 The issues panel surfaces top warning types and the failures timeline, with deep links back to affected ids.
+- When human baselines are available, the run detail header surfaces the best human percentile/z-score and the dashboard exposes an aggregate comparison page.
 - Compare page: pick two runs to view metric deltas, group/year delta bars, and a per-id diff table.
 The view selector can restrict to changed/improved/regressed rows; optional limit caps the diff table size.
 Enable the confusion-matrix toggle to preview both runs' confusion matrices side by side.
 - **Scientific Analysis page**: A new page for advanced analysis across multiple runs.
   - **Usage**: Navigate to the "Analysis" tab, select one or more runs from the checkbox list, and click "Analyze".
   - **Human vs. LLM Difficulty**: A scatter plot that correlates the average LLM performance on a question with human performance.
 This requires a `human_performance.parquet` file in the project root (see below).
   - **Normalized Performance**: A bar chart showing raw average human and LLM scores per year, plus a normalized score (`Human Score / LLM Score`) to track relative performance over time.
   - **Performance by Tag**: A table that breaks down performance by question tags (e.g., "geometry", "algebra"), if a `tags` column is present in the dataset.
+- **Human Baseline page**: Select a run or cohort of runs to compare against the yearly human distributions (CDF overlay, bin-delta heatmap, cohort percentile boxplot).
+Requires the JSON baselines described in `extraction_format.md`.
 - Export buttons on the run detail page respect current filters: CSV or JSON downloads via `/api/runs/{id}/results?download={csv|json}`.
 Filters, sorts, and pagination are all encoded into the request.
 - Reload when new run folders appear: `curl -X POST http://127.0.0.1:8000/api/reload` (or use any HTTP client).
 The index rebuild is fast and re-populates filter facets.
 - Known limitations: designed for single-user, local usage (no authentication); very large runs may still take a few seconds to stream filters/aggregates; the vendored chart shim supports only the dashboard’s built-in visualisations.